by Tom Russell April 16, 2025

 "[Y]ou can take oils through, please place this into one of the clear bags provided[.]"

-When boarding a plane from a UK airport, you can take CBD oil in your carry on.
-Each airport or airline may have a different approach, but legally it is fine to take it through security and on to your flight.
+When boarding a plane from a UK airport, you can take CBD oil in your carry-on.
+Each airport or airline may have a different approach, but legally, it is fine to take it through security and on to your flight.

-British Airways were very clear that CBD is fine in your carry on:
+British Airways were very clear that CBD is fine in your carry-on:

-"you can take CBD oil on board as long as it’s under 100ml."
+"You can take CBD oil on board as long as it’s under 100ml."

 While it may be ok to take on board, a large part of the legality of taking CBD with you depends on where you are going.
 Heathrow told us that you should check with both the airline and your destination airport to ensure a trouble-free journey:

-"we would advise contacting the airline directly and we would advise contacting the airport you will be flying to."
+"We would advise contacting the airline directly, and we would advise contacting the airport you will be flying to."

 When planning your journey, it is essential to bear in mind the different organisations and governments involved in your complete voyage.
-Because CBD is still relatively new, many people still strongly associate it with illegal drug cannabis.
+Because CBD is still relatively new, many people still strongly associate it with the illegal drug cannabis.
 Even in the UK, you may come across people willing to assume that it is illegal or not allowed on a plane.

 When you leave the UK, you will also find that different countries have different approaches and even in areas where it is legal, it could be subject to confiscation.
 To address any concerns, plan ahead and research each stage of your journey.